glitchgod0/GH1-Export-Pack/README.md

 | Trippolette (Advanced Harmony: Final Project)  | Unchanged  |

 ## Guidelines
+Songs should be tiered by whats done, pass 1 is sections, pass 2 is metadata and pass 3 is animations done.
 Sections and metadata should always follow GH2DX when possible.
 Shortnames should always be "gh1" then followed by title Song origin should be "gh1"